 Louisiana Psychology Licensure Requirements

-Three Steps to Become a Psychologist in Louisiana
+Three Steps to Becoming a Psychologist in Louisiana

-2. Earn a PhD or PsyD in Psychology.
+2. Earn a PsyD or PhD in psychology.

 Louisiana Psychologist Licensing Process

 1. Submit your application for provisional licensure to the Board.

 The first step in Louisiana’s psychology licensure process is to submit an Application for License form and indicate that you are applying for a provisional license.
 During this step, you will also need to have all of your graduate transcripts sent to the Board and pay a $200 application fee.

 In addition to the application form and fee, you will need to include the Specialty Declaration Form, which asks you to identify the area of psychology that you plan to practice in.
 If you choose one of the applied healthcare specialties on this form (counseling, clinical, school, or neuropsychology), you will also need to include the Practicum Documentation form with your application and have your internship director submit the Internship Documentation form.
 Finally, you will need to include the Supervised Practice Plan so that the Board is aware of your arrangements for postdoctoral supervision.

 After your application materials have been received and approved by the Board, they will inform you that you can complete the criminal background check (CBC) that is required for licensure.
 Once you are eligible for this step, you will need to complete the CBC Package and submit it with a $50 fee.